poinka/Data_Wrangling_Visualization_Project/README.md

 # Data_Wrangling_Visualization_Project
+## Project Overview

+This project presents an analytical web platform that helps evaluate the quality of movies based on publicly available data.
+By analyzing over 4,000 films, we identified how factors like IMDb rating, Metascore, genre, release year, budget, and box office returns influence the perception of a movie.

+The platform provides interactive visualizations and allows users with known parameters of a film to get data-driven insights into its quality.
+This tool can benefit viewers, investors, analysts, and studios looking for objective evaluations.

+## Our key observations:
+•	Metascore and IMDb ratings are generally consistent, but viewers tend to avoid extreme ratings.
+•	Genre and year of release greatly influence how a film is perceived.
+•	Budget and box office are important, but they don't tell the whole story without genre.
+•	Box office success ≠ successful film.

 ## Checkpoint 1:
 At this stage, our team:
 1. Collected data from the imdb website about 4,000 films using Scrapy